trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 ### ibapi/decoder.pyCopy Location

-Identical to client.py, we’ll need to reference the ibapi.protobuf file rather than the google.protobuf file.
+Identical to client.py, weÃ¢â‚¬â„¢ll need to reference the ibapi.protobuf file rather than the google.protobuf file.

 1. Include `ibapi.` on line 33 prior to the protobuf reference.
 Our final line should appear as `from ibapi.protobuf.ExecutionDetails_pb2 import ExecutionDetails as ExecutionDetailsProto`.
-2. We’ll do the same on line 34 for `from ibapi.protobuf.ExecutionDetailsEnd_pb2 import ExecutionDetailsEnd as ExecutionDetailsEndProto`.
+2. WeÃ¢â‚¬â„¢ll do the same on line 34 for `from ibapi.protobuf.ExecutionDetailsEnd_pb2 import ExecutionDetailsEnd as ExecutionDetailsEndProto`.
 3. Save the file.

 -